raystack/frontier/docs/docs/reference/configurations.md

   disable_users_listing: false
   # cors_origin is origin value from where we want to allow cors
   cors_origin: http://localhost:3000
-  # configuration to allow authentication in shield
+  # configuration to allow authentication in frontier
   authentication:
-    # to use shield as session store
+    # to use frontier as session store
     session:
       # both of them should be 32 chars long
       # hash helps identify if the value is tempered with